digipolisgent/api-guidelines/Guidelines.md

 #### 7.1.3 Version

-The URI SHOULD include /vN with the major version (N) as a prefix.
+The URL SHOULD include /vN with the major version (N) as a prefix.
 No major.minor syntax.
 URL-based versioning is utilized for it's simplicity of use for API consumers, versus the more complex header-based approach.

 See Chapter 12 for more detailed guidelines.